Tensor Methods for Nonlinear Matrix Completion

 \section{Abstract}

-In the low rank matrix completion (LRMC) problem, the low rank assumption means that the columns (or rows) of the matrix to be completed are points on a low-dimensional linear algebraic variety.
+In the low-rank matrix completion (LRMC) problem, the low-rank assumption means that the columns (or rows) of the matrix to be completed are points on a low-dimensional linear algebraic variety.
 This paper extends this thinking to cases where the columns are points on a low-dimensional {\em nonlinear} algebraic variety, a problem we call {\em Low Algebraic Dimension Matrix Completion} (LADMC).
-Matrices whose columns belong to a union of subspaces (UoS) are an important special case.
+Matrices whose columns belong to a union of subspaces are an important special case.
 We propose a LADMC algorithm that leverages existing LRMC methods on a tensorized representation of the data.
-For example, a second-order tensorization representation is formed by taking the outer product of each column with itself, and we consider higher order tensorizations as well.
+For example, a second-order tensorized representation is formed by taking the Kronecker product of each column with itself, and we consider higher order tensorizations as well.
 This approach will succeed in many cases where traditional LRMC is guaranteed to fail because the data are low-rank in the tensorized representation but not in the original representation.
 We also provide a formal mathematical justification for the success of our method.
-In particular, we show bounds of the rank of these data in the tensorized representation, and we prove sampling requirements to guarantee uniqueness of the solution.
-Interestingly, the sampling requirements of our LADMC algorithm nearly match the information theoretic lower bounds for matrix completion under a UoS model.
-We also provide experimental results showing that the new approach significantly outperforms existing state-of-the-art methods for matrix completion in many situations.
+In particular, we give bounds of the rank of these data in the tensorized representation, and we prove sampling requirements to guarantee uniqueness of the solution.
+We also provide experimental results showing that the new approach outperforms existing state-of-the-art methods for matrix completion under a union of subspaces model.